How to Untar, Unzip, or Extract Tar.gz Files in Linux

 tar -C /myfolder -zxvf file_name.tar.gz

-Hopefully this section has helped you decompress, unpack and extract those compressed tar and tar gz files you downloaded from the internet.
-If you are looking for additional helpful solutions, you might want to check out this How to Open Files as Root article.
+There you have it.
+A few simple commands are all it takes to untar, unzip or extract tar gz files from within running Linux or Unix operating environments.
+Hopefully this has helped you decompress, unpack and extract those compressed tar and tar gz files you downloaded from the internet.
+If you are looking for additional helpful solutions, you might want to check out this right mouse click open files as root article.